starkvilleweeklyprotests/starkvilleweeklyprotests.github.io/docs/index.markdown

 \- quote from a city official

 Well, that's a fun statement.
-But I think it's an opinion based on their perspective.
+But I think it's an opinion based on one's perspective.

 If you believe the goal of the protests is to
 "make the federal government realize the error